 Alternatively, if you are self-employed, you can claim tax relief by recording these in box 19 on your Self-Assessment tax return.

 This article gives you a better insight into what you claim for subscriptions to professional bodies.
 As you can see, the rules here are not very simple regarding what you can claim.
-A list on the net shows what is allowed as HMRC professional subscriptions, but what if your body is not on here?
+The HMRC professional subscriptions list shows which bodies they approve of, but what if your body is not on here?

 When you are paying for business subscriptions, it would seem that if you are:

 - A member of a body in your industry; and

 Your company, the employer, has paid for a professional subscription for the employee (you).
 Therefore, the company should be able to claim this as a business expense, which will help reduce your company’s tax bill.

 Two such subscriptions that are not on the list that spring to mind are the IPSE membership cost and LinkedIn subscriptions.

 There will also be others.
 These both provide benefits for contractors, and as a result, many do claim for these.
 Therefore, HMRC is unlikely to disallow such claims.

 We have a guide that covers tax tips for contractors.
 In this, we detail many things to consider when making yourself more tax efficient as a contractor.